A Feature-Oriented Primer for Better AI

 Think of a data scientist as a master chef.
 Now imagine if that chef was developing a new recipe and didn’t have sugar, salt, butter, or spices in their kitchen.
 Features are the ingredients for models.
 In today’s standard ML process, data scientists must ask IT for each ingredient in advance and wait days or weeks for access to only those precise ingredients.
 If the data science chef wants to try adding a little butter to thicken the sauce, they have to go to the farm, make a request for butter, wait for the cows to get milked, the cream to be churned, and so on.

-Today’s standard ML process is not feature-first.
+Today’s standard ML process is not feature-oriented.
 There are significant downsides to the current “request-and-wait” approach to features:

 - Raw data requests can take days or weeks to deliver